sebcarss/sebcarss.github.io.repo/src/posts/recipe/bread/white-bread-loaf.md

 ---
 __This next section is for the experimentation still to be done__

+## Different Wet Ingredients

+Compare the use of water, milk and yoghurt in bread.

 ## Proving Time

 Create a bread that is proved for 1 hour and compare it to a bread that is proved for 4 hours.
 Keep the temperature consistent.